-SPL HP C/XL Equivalent Main programs and procedures may have multiple entry points.
+SPL HP C/XL Equivalent Main pr multipl ograms and procedures may have e entry points.
 No equivalent.

 In main programs, you may recode existing SPL entry points by using the argc, argv, parm, and info parameters of the HP C/XL main function, and adding a switch statement to jump to the appropriate labels.
 In HP C/XL, arguments are passed to these parameters with the "INFO=" and "PARM=" parameters of the MPE XL :RUN command.